malmriv/malmriv.github.io/_posts/2026-04-13-soap-blueprint-wsdl-generator-for-sap.md

 ![Options available after describing the desired structure](https://github.com/malmriv/malmriv.github.io/blob/master/_posts/images/soapblueprint-options.png?raw=true)

 - A Postman collection, ready to import.
 This one deserves a bit of context.
 Postman is notoriously bad at converting WSDLs into working collections.
 It tends to set the Content-Type to `application/xml` (which is not always accepted), and the generated requests often lack the SOAP Envelope or get the namespace wrong.
-The collection that SOAP Blueprint generates comes with the correct POST method, `text/xml` as Content-Type, the full Envelope in the body, and a `{{SOAPServiceURL}}` variable so you just need to fill in the endpoint.
+The collection that SOAP Blueprint generates comes with the correct POST method, `text/xml` as Content-Type and the full Envelope in the body.
+You only need to set up the URL of the exposed service and an authentication.

 ![Postman takes the generated collections with no issue :)](https://github.com/malmriv/malmriv.github.io/blob/master/_posts/images/soapblueprint-postman.png?raw=true)